litinoveweedle/taptap-mqtt/docker/README-docker.md

 ```bash
 docker build -t taptap-mqtt:latest .
 ```
-Depending on your user's privilages, you may have to run the docker commands with `sudo` if you don't have root privilages.
+Depending on your user's privileges, you may have to run the docker commands with `sudo` if you don't have root privileges.

 This builds a Docker image named `taptap-mqtt` with the tag `latest`, using the files in the current directory.